Self-concept: Academic

 Academic self-concept refers to the personal beliefs about their academic abilities or skills.
 Some research suggests that it begins developing from ages three to five due to influence from parents and early educators.
 By age ten or eleven, children assess their academic abilities by comparing themselves to their peers.
 These social comparisons are also referred to as self-estimates.
 Self-estimates of cognitive ability are most accurate when evaluating subjects that deal with numbers, such as math.
 Self-estimates were more likely to be poor in other areas, such as reasoning speed.

 Some researchers suggest that to raise academic self-concept, parents and teachers need to provide children with specific feedback that focuses on their particular skills or abilities.
 Others also state that learning opportunities should be conducted in groups (both mixed-ability and like-ability) that downplay social comparison, as too much of either type of grouping can have adverse effects on children's academic self-concept and the way they view themselves in relation to their peers.

 Physical

 Physical self-concept is the individual's perception of themselves in areas of physical ability and appearance.
 Physical ability includes concepts such as physical strength and endurance, while appearance refers to attractiveness and body image.
 Adolescents experience significant changes in general physical self-concept at the onset of puberty, about eleven years old for girls and about 15 years old for boys.
-The bodily changes during puberty, in conjunction with the various psychological changes of this period, makes adolescence especially significant for the development of physical self-concept.
+The body changes during puberty, in conjunction with the various psychological changes of this period, makes adolescence especially significant for the development of physical self-concept.
 An important factor of physical self-concept development is participation in physical activities.
 It has even been suggested that adolescent involvement in competitive sports increases physical self-concept.